haiwen/python-seafile/README.md

-# Quick start for seafile web api by python
+# Quick start of Seafile Python SDK

-We provide a series of functions for handling files and dirs in your Seafile account by python.
+Seafile Python SDK provides functions to read and write files in Seafile server.

 ## Setups